 Adjusting the gland: The pump gland (pump shaft seal) should be adjusted to allow a slow drip of slurry through it.
 When the flow through the gland increases the packing can be tightened.
-If the packing is tightened too much then the face of the packing burns and it will be impossible to prevent leaking.
+If the packing is tightened too much, the face of the packing burns and it will be impossible to prevent leaking.

-Running low pump volumes at high engine rpm will result in the pump being back pressured and can result in high slurry leakage through the gland.
-To prevent the pump from being back pressured two 3" discharge lines should be operated at all times.
+Running low pump volumes at high engine rpm will result in the build-up of backpressure in the pump and this can result in high slurry leakage through the gland.
+To avoid a build-up of backpressure on the pump, two 3" discharge lines should be operated at all times.